tigerbluejay/MagicVilla-API-Expose-and-Consume/README.md

 # MagicVilla
-This project is my actual full implementation of DotNetMastery's Magic Villa API and Magic Villa MVC.

-This dual solution consisting of two projects includes an API where we expose or serve API endpoints for a lodging service, and an MVC project that consumes the API.
+MagicVilla is a comprehensive implementation of a RESTful API and MVC client based on the DotNetMastery project series.
+Built with ASP.NET Core 6 and Entity Framework Core 6, it simulates a lodging service using modern architecture practices such as API versioning, JWT authentication, caching, filtering, logging with SeriLog, and pagination.
+The solution consists of two projects: MagicVillaAPI, which exposes and manages endpoints for villas and villa units (villa numbers), and MagicVillaWeb, an ASP.NET Core MVC application that consumes the API using service-based architecture.
+The project emphasizes clean code, the Repository Pattern, DTO mapping via AutoMapper, and separation of concerns—making it an ideal reference for real-world .NET development.

 ## MagicVillaAPI Project - Serving or Exposing the API